wso2/docs-icp/README.md

     >```
 >

-2. Open the following URL on a new browser window to view the Micro Integrator documentation site locally:
+2. Open the following URL on a new browser window to view the WSO2 Integrator: ICP documentation site locally:

    http://localhost:8000